Reimagining Cancer Care

 — Nancy Svendsen, Director of 1 IN 3

-Cancer is no longer a rare tragedy — it’s a reality that touches nearly every family.
-Despite medical breakthroughs:
+Cancer is no longer an outlier — it’s a reality that touches nearly every family.
+And while medical science has made remarkable strides, the lived experience of cancer remains complex.

 -